5/1/2025

 Kathleen

-We'll move next for the last question, which is Ken Gowielski of Wells Fargo.
+We'll move next for the last question, which is Ken Gowrowski of Wells Fargo.

 speaker

-Thank you for the time.
+Ken Gowrowski Thank you for the time.
 Appreciate you sending me in.
-Just one for me, can you talk a little bit about the status of the Shopify partnership and also just more broadly opportunities on the e-commerce side to drive e-commerce outside of maybe even the curated experiences that are on the platform today, but to kind of broaden the aperture a little bit on the e-commerce side.
-How important and how strategic is that to the business in the longer term?
+Just one for me.
+Could you talk a little bit about the status of the Shopify partnership and also just more broadly opportunities on the e-commerce side to drive e-commerce outside of maybe even the curated experiences that are on the platform today? to kind of broaden the aperture a little bit on the e-commerce side, how important and how strategic is that to the business in the longer term?
 Thank you.

 speaker

 Well, I think it's augmentative and important at the same time.
 It's part of a vision, not just of getting to 10% of the gaming space, but ultimately getting to a billion daily active users on the platform.
-And we've shared that as we move to 10% of the gaming space on the platform, we roughly estimate that could be around 300 million daily actives.
+And We've shared that as we move to 10% of the gaming space on the platform, we roughly estimate that could be around 300 million daily actives.
 Our goal is a billion.
-And as we go to a billion, we do believe in addition to the physical shopping that we do, the 2D shopping we do by ourselves, the fun that we've seen in a lot of fashion and clothing oriented experiences on the platform will continue to expand to the purchase of physical items as part of that.
+And as we go to a billion, we do believe in addition to the physical shopping that we do, the 2D shopping we do by ourselves, the fun that we've seen in a lot of fashion and clothing oriented experiences on the platform, We'll continue to expand to the purchase of physical items as part of that.
 The Shopify integration is early.
-We do not yet have a full on simulation of Stanford shopping center on platform where one can walk around with a friend, try stuff on and buy it.
+We do not yet have a full on simulation of Stanford Shopping Center on platform where one can walk around with a friend, try stuff on and buy it.
 But we do see that as an interesting opportunity.
 We also see physical shopping as a way to fully attribute on experience advertising and close the loop on that.
-So it's important, but we're still in the early phases of this.
+It's important, but we're still in the early phases of this.

 speaker